Can I drive to Moraine Lake?

 What hikes can I do during the tour?

-There are several hiking trails catering to various skill levels around both Moraine Lake and Lake Louise.
+There are several hiking trails catering to various skill levels around Moraine Lake.
 Some popular trails include the Rockpile Trail and the Shoreline Trail at Moraine Lake, both offering stunning views of the lake and surrounding mountains with a relatively easy hike.
-At Lake Louise, the Fairview Lookout trail and Lakeshore trail are two great options depending on your preference for uphill hiking vs flatland.

-How long does it take to travel from Canmore and Banff to the lakes?
+How long does it take to travel from Canmore and Banff to Moraine Lake?

 What type of tour vehicle will I be in?